 Television & Film

 Films stars were as influential as ever on fashion.
 For instance, there was Liza Minelli’s short feathered cut in Cabaret (1972).
-Jane Fonda had an androgynous shag hairstyle in Klute (1971), a hairstyle that could be seen in various forms throughout the decade.
+Jane Fonda had an androgynous shag hairstyle in Klute (1971) – a hairstyle seen in various forms throughout the decade.

 Nostalgia

-Nostalgia was big in the 1970s, leading to a whimsical look back to various periods, especially the 1920s to the 1940s.
-This looking to the past can be seen in fashion, TV shows, films, and music.
+Nostalgia was a big thing in the 1970s, leading to a whimsical look back to various periods, especially the 1920s to the 1940s.
+Looking to the past can be seen in fashion, TV shows, films, and music.

-Several films were set during this era, including The Boy Friend (1971) with Twiggy.
-The Great Gatsby (1974) with Mia Farrow kept the evergreen bob in fashion.
+For example, several films were set during the 1920s, including The Boy Friend (1971) with Twiggy and The Great Gatsby (1974) with Mia Farrow, who kept the evergreen bob in fashion.

 Music